ldenisey/venus-os-mod-persist/README.md

 To get the list of persisted feeds and packages : `persist-opkg list`

+To get the installation status of all persisted packages : `persist-opkg status` To get the installation status of one or several packages : `persist-opkg status package1 package2`

 For other commands and more explanation : `persist-opkg help`

 ### persist-file script